Stevertus/objD/README.md

 [//]: # (wrappers/give)
 ## Give
-Give a item to a player.
+Gives a item to a player.

 |constructor| |
 |--|--|